rday45/flask-web-server/README.md

 http://127.0.0.1:5000/characters/<int:id>

-method = DELETE
+Method = DELETE

-this endpoint deletes a character with the id in the url.
+This endpoint deletes a character with the id in the url.
 Only owners of the character and admins can delete a character.

-if successful, you will receive the following:
+If successful, you will receive the following:

 ```JSON
 {